McpSynergy/client/README.md

 English | [简体中文](README.ZH.md)

-McpSynergy Client is a modern frontend project based on React, built with TypeScript and Vite, using pnpm as the package manager, and implementing monorepo architecture through Turborepo.
+McpSynergy Client is a solution that implements UI component rendering on the client side based on the MCP protocol.
+It can render interactive UI components in your intelligent chat box, further enhancing the capabilities of AI assistants.

 * **Rapid Development:** Fast development experience based on Vite 6, supporting hot updates and instant builds.
 * **Type Safety:** Complete type support with TypeScript, making development more reliable.
 * **Modularity:** Monorepo architecture implemented with Turborepo, supporting multi-package management and code sharing.
 * **Unified Standards:** Code formatting with Prettier ensures consistent code style.
+* **Full Stack Solution:** Implements frontend and backend hot update mechanisms within Vite plugins, updating configuration files.

 ## Installation